cocos-creator/firedoc-2.x/docs/classes/Locals.md

     <div class="extended-detail">

         <div class="description">
-            <p>Wrapper around the Markdown parser so it can be normalized or even side stepped</p>
+            Wrapper around the Markdown parser so it can be normalized or even side stepped
         </div>

             <div class="params">